dscamargo/be-the-hero/server/README.md

-# BeHero - Omnistack Week 11.0
+# Be The Hero - Omnistack Week 11.0

 ## Funcionalidades
   - Login de ONG's